 Personally, the protagonists in my short stories share much of the same experiences I do.
-However, when the person I characterize is put through a make-over, they no longer are that person anymore.
+However, when the person I characterize is made-over, they’re no longer that person anymore.
+They become a fiction.
 That is to say, they are not the character they presume they are in my story.
 To turn anything, real or imagined, into a fiction requires a careful treatment, a careful comb-through.
-A person in real life that we know can inspire us to write a fictional depiction in a narrative that is constructed, disguised, or improved; but the one wielding the pen decides which it will be.
+The one wielding the pen decides if a person will inspire them to write a fictional narrative, a constructed, disguised, or improved depiction of who they are.

 And likewise, when someone we know may recognize themselves in a story we write, it may be so alarming that they can’t see beyond themselves.
 Some may call this vanity.
 And perhaps it is.
-But that is the problem of the fictionalized, not the writer.
+But that is not the problem of the writer, but of the fictionalized.
 The fictionalized may look at the story with tunnel vision and say, It’s me, it is me!
 But this exclamation is not lodged in gratitude, but rather in narcissism.

 I’ve heard the common question posed to writers of fiction: Is the story autobiographical?
 This is not truly what matters in the grand scheme of fiction writing.
 Personally, I would ask the writer how the work is significant, rather than whether or not she lived a certain life event or if she knew a person like the one who is found in the story.
 What matters is the entire canvas, the whole depiction and whether or not it spoke to the reader and provoked a change in them.